 When you’re looking at your list, you need to be confident that those addresses won’t bounce.
 Personally, that means aiming for a bounce rate of 5% or lower.

-What about general email addresses, like [email protected] or [email protected]?
+What about general email addresses, like sales@ or info@?
 Traditionally, people avoid these kinds of addresses.
 But, since GDPR, I’ve noticed a lot of salespeople saying these are better as they aren’t private, personal addresses.
 So don’t rule them out.

 Action: Manually check to see your email addresses are still valid